 This prospective clinical cross sectional study was conducted in gynecology department of CMH Multan on 200 pregnant female patients from Nov 2022- May 2023.
-Ethical permission was taken from ethical review committee of CMH Multan and granted ethical permission.
-Inclusion criteria include cephalic presentation, primigravida >37 weeks gestation, intact membranes, and cases in which the prerequisites for vaginal delivery were met.
-Exclusion criteria include several pregnancies, an absent membrane. preexisting uterine bleeding, antepartum hemorrhage, comorbidities and medical conditions include heart disease or kidney failure.
-All respondents undergo detailed personal history, age, level of education and smoking, general body examination and all vitals were calculated, all baseline laboratory examination was performed, a digital vaginal examination was performed to determine the degree of cervical dilation, effacement, and fetal presentation.
-For the evaluation of fetal health, a pelvic ultrasound was performed to determine the estimated fetal weight, amniotic fluid index (AFI). umbilical and artery Doppler examination.
+Ethical permission was taken from ethical review committee of and granted ethical CMH Multan Inclusion criteria include permission. cephalic presentation, primigravida >37 weeks gestation, intact membranes, and cases in which the prerequisites for vaginal delivery were met.
+Exclusion criteria include several pregnancies, an absent membrane, preexisting uterine bleeding, antepartum hemorrhage, comorbidities and medical conditions include heart disease or kidney failure.
+All respondents undergo detailed personal history, age, level of education and smoking, general body examination and all were calculated, vitals all baseline laboratory examination was performed, a digital vaginal examination was performed to determine the degree of cervical dilation, effacement, and fetal presentation.
+For the evaluation of fetal health, a pelvic ultrasound was performed to determine the estimated fetal weight, amniotic fluid index (AFI), and umbilical artery Doppler examination.

 Pregnant women of group A were administered 3 mg of PGE2 pessary.

-The pessary was inserted into the posterior vaginal fornix with a three-use maximum (repeated only after six hours).
+(repeated only after six hours).
 The on-call physician delivered the pessary, and if the patient was discovered to be in the active phase of labor-defined as when the cervix is >3 cm dilated and uterine contractions are 3 in 10 minutes-the medicine was withdrawn.
 A synthetic rupture of the amniotic membranes and an oxytocin infusion were performed if labor did not begin after three PGE2 doses.

 Pregnant women in group b were exposed to both Foleys Catheter and PGE2.
 PGE 2 were administered same as group A and after lithotomy position, a sterile Cusco speculum was inserted to expose the cervix.
 With the aid of forceps that held sponges, a 22-24 G Foley catheter was inserted via the external cervical os after the cervix had been cleaned with an antiseptic solution.
 The balloon was inflated via an injection of 50 cc of distal water.
-To keep traction, the Foley catheter was affixed to the female patient's thigh.
-Antibiotics were given as a preventative measure and continued for 24 hours.
+To keep traction, the Foley catheter was affixed to the female patient's Antibiotics were given thigh. as а preventative measure and continued for 24 hours.
 If the catheter did not come out naturally after 24 hours, it was deflated.
 If the Foley catheter comes out within 24 hours, the amniotic membrane has ruptured, and oxytocin infusion for labor induction is initiated if necessary.
 Onset of labor and fetal monitoring was done regular after every half-hour intervals, and every four hours the progress of labor was evaluated.